KRATOS-GOK/customer-churn-prediction/README.md

 ## ⭐ Support

-If you found this helpful, give it a ⭐ on GitHub!
+If you like this project, give it a ⭐ on GitHub!